+You read that correctly, pumas are better for our health!
 How can a wild animal like a mountain lion be better for our health?
-We have all heard about the web of life, how all things are connected, and that there is a natural balance within an ecosystem.
-Pumas show us how removing part of that system shifts that balance and creates a system that is more detrimental to us people.
+We have all heard about the web of life.
+All things are connected, and there is a natural balance within an ecosystem.
+Pumas show us how removing part of that system shifts that balance, creating a system that is harmful to people.

 Let’s first look at the web of life that a puma lives in: